All car engines use the same basic principle: The combustion of fuel and air to produce a rotational force that will turn the wheels to move a car.

 In the cylinder, a piston is forced up and down by the explosion.
 The piston is attached to the crankshaft which, in turn, rotates.
 The crankshaft goes out to the gearbox which transfers that power to the car’s wheels.

-With modern engines these basics still apply.
-The complexities of over head cam-shafts, through to catalytic converters and computerised diagnostics, does not alter this.
+With modern engines, these basics still apply.
+The complexities of overhead cam-shafts, through to catalytic converters and computerised diagnostics, do not alter this.